-The articles on this page started out as blog posts, but outgrew their medium.
-Their common subject is The Future — what’s coming and what we might want to do about it.
-There are occasional lapses into looking at various scientific topics that aren’t related to the future.
-The articles are:
+The articles on this page mostly started out as blog posts, but outgrew their medium.
+Their common subject is The Future! — what’s coming and what we might want to do about it.

 Progress — a critique of the common idea that scientific and technical progress is an ever-increasing exponential curve.

 Artificial Intelligence — What’s Coming looks at the prospects for machines becoming as smart as people.